elkana-langat/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 7. Load, add, save
 Write a script that adds all arguments to a Python list, and then save them to a file

+## 8. Class to JSON
+Write a function that returns the dictionary description with simple data structure(list, dictionary, string, integer and boolean) for JSON serialization of an Object